Ant Care & Keeping, Ant Facts & Stories

 Marauder raids: how they hunt

-The trait that gave the species its English name is the raid column.
-In a mature wild colony, you can stand at the edge of a forest path at dawn and watch a column of workers stream out of the nest, several centimetres wide, moving at about two to three metres per hour.
-Columns up to 100 metres long have been documented.
+The behaviour that earned the English name is the raid column.
+In a mature wild colony, you can stand at the edge of a forest path at dawn and watch a column of workers pour out of the nest, several centimetres wide, moving at two or three metres per hour.
+Recorded columns have hit 100 metres long.

-What makes the column more than just a foraging trail:
+What makes the column more than a regular foraging trail:

 • Soil arcades.
-Workers build small earth tunnels and ridges along the column edges.
-These reduce predation and shield the column from sun and wind.
-In rainforest soil, you can sometimes still see the arcades the morning after the column has moved on.
+Workers build small tunnels and ridges of earth along the edges of the column.
+These cut down on predation and shield the column from sun and wind.
+In rainforest soil the arcades are sometimes still visible the morning after the column has moved on.

 • Carpet behaviour.
-When the column encounters a prey patch (termites, beetle larvae, fallen fruit), it widens into what looks like a moving brown carpet.
-Dozens of workers swarm a single insect simultaneously and disassemble it.
+When the column hits a prey patch (termites, beetle larvae, fallen fruit) it spreads out into what genuinely looks like a moving brown carpet.
+Dozens of workers swarm a single insect at the same time and tear it apart.

-This is the behaviour that makes raid videos of Carebara so different from a Camponotus foraging trail.
-There is no decision-tree about what to attack.
-Whatever is in the column’s path becomes food.
+That’s why raid footage of Carebara hits different from a Camponotus foraging trail.
+There’s no decision tree about what to attack.
+Whatever’s in the column’s path becomes food.

-In captivity, the carpet behaviour compresses into the arena.
-A colony of 200 workers fed five live crickets at once will produce a tight forager mass that swarms each cricket within seconds.
-It is one of the best feeding-show species in the hobby.
-It is also why a casual lid leaves you with crickets in the kitchen and supermajors on the wallpaper inside two hours.
+In captivity the carpet behaviour scales down to your arena.
+A 200-worker colony fed five live crickets at once will produce a tight forager mass that swarms each cricket in seconds.
+It’s one of the best feeding shows in the hobby.
+It’s also why a casually-closed lid leaves crickets in your kitchen and supermajors on your wallpaper inside two hours.

 Should you keep Carebara diversa?

-• ☑️ Can you keep the room at 27–33 °C year-round?
-Not “we have heating in winter”.
-The species cannot tolerate sustained drops below about 22 °C.
+• ☑️ Can you keep the room at 27 to 33 °C year-round?
+Not “we heat in winter.”
+The species can’t tolerate sustained drops below about 22 °C.

-• ☑️ Are you willing to feed daily?
-A laying queen with 500 workers eats more than most beginners feed an entire collection in a week.
-Missing two days of protein can mean visible worker mortality.
+• ☑️ Will you feed daily?
+A laying queen with 500 workers eats more in a day than most beginners feed their whole collection in a week.
+Skip two days of protein and you’ll see workers die.

-• ☑️ Do you have a dedicated, sealed, ventilated formicarium that can scale into a setup holding tens of thousands of workers within 18 months?
+• ☑️ Do you have a dedicated, sealed, ventilated formicarium that can scale into housing for tens of thousands of workers within 18 months?

-• ☑️ Do you have experience with at least one tropical species before this?
-Beginners who jump straight to Carebara lose their queens at a rate that is genuinely sad to watch on forum journals.
+• ☑️ Have you raised at least one tropical species already?
+Beginners who go straight to Carebara lose queens at a rate that’s genuinely sad to read on forum journals.

-If any of those is a “not really,” start with a slower, more forgiving tropical species (we sell several easier exotics in Tropical Ants) and come back to Carebara once you’ve raised a colony to a few thousand workers without disasters.
+If any of those is a “not really,” start with something easier and more forgiving.
+We carry several beginner-friendly exotics in Tropical Ants.
+Come back to Carebara once you’ve raised a colony to a few thousand workers without disaster.

-If all five boxes are checked, you have one of the most rewarding species in the hobby in front of you.
+If all five boxes are checked, you’ve got one of the most rewarding species in the hobby ahead of you.
+Let’s set it up properly.

 Setup: the founding stage

-In the wild, a freshly mated Carebara diversa queen lands, breaks off her wings, and digs a small chamber where she lays her first brood.
-She is semi-claustral, meaning she will occasionally leave the chamber to scavenge if food is available.
-In practice, captive founding queens stay sealed in their tube and you keep the chamber dark and stable.
+In the wild, a freshly-mated Carebara diversa queen lands, breaks off her wings, and digs a small chamber where she lays her first brood.
+She’s semi-claustral, meaning she’ll occasionally pop out to scavenge if food is around.
+In captivity though, founding queens stay sealed in a test tube.
+Keep the chamber dark and stable.

 Test tube founding setup:

-• A standard 16×160 mm glass test tube is the gold-standard founding chamber for this species.
-The diameter gives the queen room to turn, and the tube is long enough to let you keep a generous water reservoir behind a cotton plug.
+• A standard 16×160 mm glass test tube is the gold standard for founding this species.
+The diameter gives the queen room to turn around, and the length lets you keep a generous water reservoir behind the cotton plug.

 • Fill about a third of the tube with water, then push a tight cotton plug in.
-The plug stops the water from leaking but lets humidity diffuse into the chamber.
+The plug holds the water but lets humidity diffuse into the chamber.

-• A second cotton plug goes at the open end to seal the queen in.
+• A second cotton plug at the open end seals the queen in.

 • Keep the tube horizontal in a dark, warm spot.
-A drawer, tube rack, or cardboard sleeve all work.
+A drawer works.
+A test tube rack works.
+A cardboard sleeve works.

-Founding queens are easily stressed.
-Keep the tube undisturbed except for one humidity and brood check per week.
-Do not “just take a quick look” daily.
+Founding queens stress easily.
+Leave the tube alone except for one humidity-and-brood check per week.
+No “just a quick peek” daily.
 Stress-induced brood loss is the single most common reason a Carebara founding fails.
+I’ve watched it happen on more than one forum journal.

-When do you see the first workers?
-At a stable 28 to 30 °C, the queen lays her first egg cluster within a few days.
-Larval development takes roughly 9 days, pupal stage another 10 days.
-From the moment the first egg appears, expect the first minor workers in about four weeks.
+When do the first workers show up?
+At a steady 28 to 30 °C the queen lays her first egg cluster within a few days.
+Larval development takes about 9 days.
+Pupal stage is another 10 days.
+From the first egg, count on the first minor workers appearing in roughly four weeks.

 Setup: the formicarium